Arthur Q. Bryan: Death

 Bryan died of a sudden heart attack at age 60 on November 30, 1959, in Hollywood.
 Bryan is buried in Valhalla Memorial Park Cemetery.

 Legacy

-The DVD specials for some cartoons such as What's Opera, Doc?, in Looney Tunes Golden Collection, includes bits of conversation between Bryan and Mel Blanc, affording a rare opportunity to hear them working together, and to hear Bryan's natural voice.
-Bryan's natural voice is also heard as the tired hotel guest in A Pest in the House, in which Bryan "talks to himself", Elmer Fudd being the hotel manager.
+The DVD specials for some cartoons such as What's Opera, Doc?, in Looney Tunes Golden Collection, include bits of conversation between Bryan and Mel Blanc, affording a rare opportunity to hear them working together and to hear Bryan's natural voice.
+Bryan's natural voice is also heard as the tired hotel guest in A Pest in the House, in which Bryan "talks to himself"; Elmer Fudd is the hotel manager.